HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2020

 - Minimum of 4 hood pins and 4 trunk pins.

-- Complete body must be metal with the exception of the front nose and tail covers.
+- Complete body must be steel with the exception of the front nose and tail covers.
 Plastic molded nose and tail piece allowed.

 - No fiberglass or carbon fiber parts anywhere except for AR-Bodies replacement hood and trunk lid.

 - Car must have a four point roll cage with four bars in drivers door running horizontal.
-Passenger door must be “X” barred with horizontal bar on top or identical to drivers side roll cage.
+Passenger door must have a minimum of an “X” bar with horizontal bar on top or identical to drivers side roll cage.
+All roll bar tubing must be 1 ¾” od X .095 wall.
 All roll cages must be approved by HS officials.

 - Roll bars must be welded.
 No pipe fittings.